greenelab/deep-review/sections/05_treat.md

 drugs.
 Wen et al. [@doi:10.1021/acs.jproteome.6b00618] extended this concept to deep learning by creating a deep belief network of stacked RBMs, DeepDTIs, achieving similar performance.
+Drug repositioning appears to be an obvious candidate for the development of deep learning applications both because of the large amount of high-dimensional data available and because of the complexity of the question being asked.
+However, we believe these are still very erly days and what is perhaps the most promising piece of work in this space [@doi:10.1021/acs.molpharmaceut.6b00248] is more a proof of concept than a real-world hypothesis-generation tool.

 #### Challenges